SELLAS Life Sciences' CDK9 Inh - GuruFocus.com

-GFH009 exhibits robust activity against small cell lung cancer xenografts, both as monotherapy and in combination with PARP inhibitor olaparib
+Studies are Supported and Funded Through Cooperative Agreement Grants from the National Cancer Institute

-Results support designating small cell lung cancer as first indication in planned solid cancer basket trial for GFH009
+GFH009 to be Evaluated Against Pediatric Solid Tumors and Leukemia Models at Eight Participating Research Institutions

 NEW YORK, Dec.
-01, 2022 (GLOBE NEWSWIRE) -- SELLAS Life Sciences Group, Inc. ( SLS) (“SELLAS’’ or the “Company”), a late-stage clinical biopharmaceutical company focused on the development of novel therapies for a broad range of cancer indications, today announced results from a preclinical in vivo study for its highly selective CDK9 inhibitor, GFH009, that demonstrate robust inhibition of tumor growth in a mouse xenograft model of small cell lung cancer (SCLC).
+06, 2022 (GLOBE NEWSWIRE) -- SELLAS Life Sciences Group, Inc. ( SLS) (“SELLAS” or the “Company”), a late-stage clinical biopharmaceutical company focused on the development of novel therapies for a broad range of cancer indications, today announced that SELLAS’ highly selective CDK9 inhibitor, GFH009, will be evaluated in pediatric solid tumors and leukemia models through the National Cancer Institute (NCI) Pediatric Preclinical in Vivo Testing (PIVOT) Program.

-GFH009 was tested against NCI-H209 SCL xenografts in athymic nude mice in four treatment groups of eight mice each (n=32) consisting of GFH009 alone, olaparib (a PARP inhibitor) alone, a combined regimen of GFH009 and olaparib, and a vehicle control.
-Treatments were initiated after tumor xenograft volumes exceeded 120 mm3 in each animal group and mice were subsequently sacrificed after mean tumor volume exceeded 1,500 mm3 in the control group.
+GFH009 testing through the program involves a two-phase research plan for pharmacokinetics (PK) and efficacy in pediatric tumors.
+In the first phase, PIVOT principal investigators will conduct PK experiments to confirm the appropriate dose and route administration for GFH009.
+In the second phase, monotherapy in vivo efficacy testing for GFH009 will be performed by PIVOT investigators.
+Studies will be supported through cooperative agreement grants from the NCI to the seven PIVOT research programs performing the testing and a centralized coordinating center.

-GFH009 treated mice exhibited a 40.4% decrease in mean tumor growth compared to the control group in this very aggressive cancer model which had a tenfold increase in average tumor volume over 20 days.
-Strongest effects were observed with GFH009 in combination with olaparib, with mean tumor growth decreased by 72.3%.
-Treatment with olaparib alone resulted in a 30.2% mean decrease in tumor growth.
-No significant toxicity or safety concerns were observed in any of the treatment groups.
+“Participation in the NCI PIVOT Program provides an extensive and invaluable level of expertise in preclinical pediatric cancer testing and we are excited that we were granted this program after a diligent review process.
+In addition to being a source of non-dilutive funding for our GFH009 program, we also believe this discovery work could ultimately support a path to a rare disease pediatric voucher,” said Angelos Stergiou, MD, ScD h.c., President and Chief Executive Officer of SELLAS.
+“We are optimistic that the significant anti-tumor activity of GFH009 recently demonstrated in in vitro and in vivo models will be mirrored in PIVOT’s pediatric studies, allowing us to further expand our GFH009 clinical development program to include pediatric tumor types,” continued Dr. Stergiou.

 About SELLAS Life Sciences Group, Inc.